Illuminux/ct-ng-linaro-mac/README.md

-ARM Linux Cross-Toolchain for Mac OS X
+crosstool-NG Linaro for Mac OS X
 ======================================

-This script allows to build the Linaro ARM Linux Cross-Toolchain on Mac OS X.
+This script builds the Linaro ARM toolchain on Mac OS X and for Mac OS X. Base is the modified version of the crosstool-NG by Linaro.

-Base is the release 1.13.1 GCC 4.8 (2014.04)
+Release 1.13.1 GCC 4.9 (2014.08)

 Build ARM Linux Cross-Toolchain:
 Just run the script in the top level directory of the repo